KwKKei/power_outage_model_building/README.md

 <iframe src="asset/p_graph.html" width=800 height=600 frameBorder=0></iframe>

 A permutation test is conducted by shuffing the `'HIGH_SEVERITY'` column in the dataset and calculating the fairness metric for 1000 iterations.
 The p-value is then deteremined as the proportion of shuffled fairness metric.
-And the resulting p-valeuu is 0.132.
+And the resulting p-value is 0.011.

 ### Conclusion
-With a p-value of 0.132, which is greater than the signigicance level of 0.05, there is insufficient evidence to reject the null hypothesis.
-Therefore, we do not have significant statistical evidence to claim that the model is unfair with respect to power outage severity categories.
+With a p-value of 0.011, which is smaller than the signigicance level of 0.05, there is sufficient evidence to reject the null hypothesis.
+Therefore, we do have significant statistical evidence to claim that the model is unfair with respect to power outage severity categories.
 Further monitoring and analysis may be necessary to ensure ongoing fairness as the mdoel is deployed in real-world scenarios.